HERA-Team/hera_mc/INSTALL.md

 Installation steps are:

+* [0.]
+Optionally install dependencies (if you like to manage them yourself e.g. via conda)
 * [1.]
 Install hera_mc
 * [2.]
 Setup database configuration file
 * [3.]
 Install PostgreSQL (if not using SQLITE)

+[0.]
+Optionally install dependencies

+The dependencies are:
+- six
+- numpy
+- astrop
+- sqlalchemy
+- psycopg2
+- alembic
+- python-dateutil
+- tabulate
+- pandas
+- psutil
+- cartopy

+All the dependencies should be available via conda.

 [1.]
 Install hera_mc
 ---